Vahe1994/Vahe1994.github.io/index.md

 Gleb Rodionov*, Roman Garipov*, Alina Shutova*, George Yakushev*, Vage Egiazarian, Anton Sinitsin, Denis Kuznedelev, Dan Alistarh
 [NeurIPS Spotlight 2025]
 <img src="images/Hogwild_inference.png"/>
- In this work, we propose a different design approach: we run LLM "workers" in parallel , allowing them to synchronize via a concurrently-updated attention cache and prompt these workers to decide how best to collaborate.
+ In this work, we propose a different design approach: we run LLM "workers" in parallel, allowing them to synchronize via a concurrently-updated attention cache and prompt these workers to decide how best to collaborate.
 Our approach allows the LLM instances to come up with their own collaboration strategy for the problem at hand, all the while "seeing" each other's memory in the concurrent KV cache.
 We implement this approach via Hogwild!
 Inference: a parallel LLM inference engine where multiple instances of the same LLM run in parallel with the same attention cache, with "instant" access to each other's memory.
-Hogwild!
-Inference takes advantage of Rotary Position Embeddings (RoPE) to avoid recomputation while improving parallel hardware utilization.
-We find that modern reasoning-capable LLMs can perform inference with shared Key-Value cache out of the box, without additional fine-tuning.

 ---